mokarian/azureVISearchableContent/README.md

 To read  the JSON files from the blob:

-- make sure the [config.yml](config/config.yml) has required  values to connect to the storage account.
+- Make sure the [config.yml](config/config.yml) has required  values to connect to the storage account.
 - Run the [storage-client.py](client/storage-client.py) script

 This will read the data from a container into your local machine